top of page

 No referral is needed.
 You can contact us directly to get started.

 Medication can be effective, but it alone cannot solve all issues.
 Sometimes medication is needed in conjunction with counseling.
 Our work together is designed to explore and unpack the problems you are experiencing and expand on your strengths that can help you accomplish your personal goals.
-While we don't prescribe medication, we have Registered Nurses who manage the client’s medication after an evaluation.

 Because each person has different issues and goals for counseling, it will be different depending on the individual.
 I tailor my therapeutic approach to your specific needs.